(This post may contain affiliate links. Please read our disclosure policy for more information.)

 |As a rule of thumb, subtract 2 from the sleeping capacity to get to that “comfort” sizing.
 A 6-person tent will sleep 4 comfortably (with gear).
 If you want more space for items like side tables or organizers, go even bigger.|

 As a rule of thumb, subtract 2 from the sleeping capacity to get to that “comfort” sizing.
 A 6-person tent will sleep 4 comfortably (with gear).
-If you want more space for items like side tables or organizers, go even bigger.
+If you want more space for items like side tables or organizers, go with an even larger tent.

 Still, sleeping capacity is not standardized across manufacturers.
 The Alps Mountaineering Taurus 6-Person Tent has about 30 sq ft more floor space than Kelty’s 6-Person Wireless Tent.
-Most provide the tent floor square footage in addition to using people-capacity for size, so compare this across your final choices.
+Most manufacturers provide the square footage of the tent floor.
+In addition to using people-capacity for size, compare this across your final choices.

 |Maximize floor space by using cots over air mattresses or pads by storing gear underneath the cot.|